fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/integrity.md

 Great Expectations provides a collection of Expectations that validate relationships between data elements within a single table.
 If you want to use these same Expectations to validate data relationships across multiple tables, you have two options:

 1. Create a database view that joins the tables you want to validate, and then use the built-in Expectations to validate columns within the view.
-2. Create [custom SQL Expectations](https://docs.greatexpectations.io/docs/core/customize_expectations/use_sql_to_define_a_custom_expectation) to validate relationships directly using a SQL query that references multiple tables.
+2. Create custom SQL Expectations in [GX Cloud](/docs/cloud/expectations/manage_expectations#custom-sql-expectations) or [GX Core](/docs/core/customize_expectations/use_sql_to_define_a_custom_expectation) to validate relationships directly using a SQL query that references multiple tables.

 This section covers the first option and presents built-in Expectations that can be applied to single tables, or SQL views that query multiple tables.
-The second option is explored in the [Example: Validate cross-table integrity](#example-validate-cross-table-integrity) section and showcases how to create and use custom SQL Expectations for validating relationships across separate tables.
+The second option is explored in the [Example: Validate data integrity with custom SQL Expectations](#example-validate-data-integrity-with-custom-sql-expectations) section that showcases how to create and use custom SQL Expectations for validating relationships across separate tables.

-### Expect pair values to be equal
+### Expect column pair values to be equal

 Validates that values in one column match corresponding values in another column.